LDenninger/fast-depth-compression/README.md

 [![Tests](https://img.shields.io/github/actions/workflow/status/LDenninger/fast-depth-compression/package-test.yml?label=Tests&style=flat)](https://github.com/LDenninger/fast-depth-compression/actions/workflows/package-test.yml)

 **Disclaimer:** The project is currently under development and there might be installation issues or issues in the backend.
 Please report these in the issues, I am trying to fix it as soon as possible.
 Pre-compiled binaries will be available at some point but for now please install everything from source.

-There are also some logic parts which in the future will be moved into the CPP-backend in favor of efficiency.
+**Recent Major Updates:**
+- ✅ **Backend Migration Complete**: The Python frontend has been successfully moved to the C++ backend for improved performance
+- ✅ **Enhanced C++ Bindings**: Optimized Python bindings with zero-copy operations and NumPy integration
+- ✅ **Performance Testing**: Added comprehensive performance benchmarking tools
+- ✅ **Improved API**: Streamlined encoder/decoder interfaces with better error handling

 ## ✨ Features